securityfirst/tent-content/contents_en/travel/preparation/beginner/communications.md

 These may be necessary if telecommunications networks are unreliable or may be shut down in a crisis.
 Check they are legal at your destination.

+*Note: radio antennae are conspicuous.
+Use mobile phones with a satphone as backup if you are travelling low profile.*

 (Learn about [radio](umbrella://lesson/radio-and-satellite-phones/0) and [satellite phones](umbrella://lesson/radio-and-satellite-phones/1).)

 ## Contacts